 Discovering a way to find ovarian cancer earlier would dramatically improve the outcomes for people with this type of cancer.

-The Research: Biomedical engineer and American Cancer Society research grantee Daniel Heller, PhD, leads the Cancer Nanomedicine Laboratory at Memorial Sloan Kettering Cancer Center.
+Biomedical engineer and American Cancer Society research grantee Daniel Heller, PhD, leads the Cancer Nanomedicine Laboratory at Memorial Sloan Kettering Cancer Center.
 He and his lab team are working to develop a way to find ovarian cancer in its early stages and recently published their discovery of ovarian cancer “spectral fingerprints.”

 Heller’s lab developed multiple nanoscale sensors, also called nanosensors, to collect these “fingerprints” from blood samples from people with different types of ovarian cancer and non-cancerous conditions.
 Nanoscale means the technology is small— really small.
 The carbon nanotubes that make up the sensors are nearly 100,000 times smaller than the thickness of a strand of human hair.

 The researchers designed each sensor so that it can detect many different molecules in a blood sample.
 With an array of multiple nanosensors, the combined responses emit a distinct color and pattern of light when they sense certain biomarkers in their environment—like a fingerprint.

 To identify which glowing fingerprint corresponds with a type of cancer or with a noncancerous condition, like endometriosis, the team uses machine learning, a type of artificial intelligence.
 Heller’s researchers found that their nanosensor detected ovarian cancer more accurately than the currently available blood biomarker tests.

 Heller’s combined approach of using nanosensors and machine learning detects high-grade serous ovarian carcinoma, the deadliest form of ovarian cancer, with greater sensitivity and specificity than current blood-based biomarkers.